chrishuf/Mimimatch/README.md

 wxwidgets
 https://wxwidgets.org/

-The files are released wiihout project files but you can simply copy/overwrite the minimal example in wxwidgets and replace / link the files.
+The files are released without project files but you can simply copy/overwrite the minimal example in wxwidgets and replace / link the needed files.
+Didn't tested linux compile, but I didn't used any weird things, so it should be straight forward.